 Sabi Sabi Selati Camp offers 4x4 open vehicle game drives in the morning and evening, led by experienced resident guides.
 Walking safaris are also offered to let you experience the diverse and abundant wildlife at its best.
-All morning activies are preceeded by tea, coffee, fruit juices and snacks.
+All morning activities are preceded by tea, coffee, fruit juices and snacks.
 Evening drives are accompanied by sundowners.

 Superb Main Lodge

-By road: an easy 500-km/5-hour drive from Johannesburg on National Roads.
+By road - An easy 500-km/5-hour drive from Johannesburg on National Roads.
 Road transfers from KMIA (Nelspruit), a scenic 2-hour drive, and Skukuza (approx. 90 mins) can be arranged.
-Road tranfers from Johannesburg are also available.
+Road transfers from Johannesburg are also available.